LewisJones2021/Stopwatch/README.md

 Start, stop and reset the stopwatch!

-Working with if statments, following a YouTube tutorial, I created a stop watch with multiple functions.
+Working with if statments, following a YouTube tutorial, I created a stopwatch with multiple functions.